Thinking beyond borders

 The general rule is that a person who is a resident of the Netherlands is assessable on worldwide income.
 Non-residents are generally assessable on income derived directly or indirectly from Dutch sources.

-Employment income is treated as Dutch-sourced income to the extent attributable to duties physically performed in the Netherlands.
+Employment income is generally treated as Dutch-sourced income to the extent attributable to duties physically performed in the Netherlands.
+In specific situations the scope may be extended.

 According to the Supreme Court’s ruling, for the application of the tax treaty, the employer:

 There is, in principle, no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in the Netherlands.
-If certain conditions are met, in treaty situations, inter-company assignees can be exempt from Dutch income tax if they do not exceed 60 working days in the Netherlands per twelve month period even though the conditions for economic employership are met.
+If certain conditions are met, in treaty situations, inter-company assignees can be exempt from Dutch income tax if they do not exceed 60 working days in the Netherlands per 12-month period even though the conditions for economic employer ship are met.

 To the extent that the individual qualifies for relief in terms of the dependent personal services article of the applicable double tax treaty, there will be no tax liability.